IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

-When a host retrieves stateful assignments using DHCPv6, such assignments MUST be associated with the received PvD which was received with RAs with the M-flag set and including a matching PIO taking into account the prefix length included in the PIO.
+When a host retrieves stateful assignments using DHCPv6, such assignments MUST be associated with the received PvD which was received with RAs with the M-flag set and including a matching PIO.
+A PIO is considered to match a DHCPv6 assignment when the IPv6 prefix from the PIO includes the assignment from DHCPv6.
+For example, if a PvD's associated PIO defines the prefix 2001:db8:cafe::/64, a DHCPv6 IA_NA message that assigns the address 2001:db8:cafe::1234:4567 would be considered to match.

 In cases where an address would be assigned by DHCPv6 and no matching PvD could be found, hosts MAY associate the assigned address with any